 “Large vehicles have been going at supersonic speeds for years.
 But small supersonic vehicles under a hundred pounds?
 That’s never been done,” said University of Colorado Assistant Professor Ryan Starkey, Ph.D., who leads the project.
 “Partly because it requires as much effort to design a small supersonic vehicle as it does a large one.
 The design requirements are so different, in fact, that you just can’t leverage what you learned from the big vehicles.
 It doesn’t scale down.”

-Potential applications for this small supersonic UAV are wide-ranging, such as flying into storms or hurricanes (subsonic), reaching dangerous, long-distance locations more quickly on military missions, and providing flight test beds for testing aircraft technology.
+Potential applications for this small supersonic unmanned aerial vehicle (UAV) are wide-ranging, such as flying into storms or hurricanes (subsonic), reaching dangerous, long-distance locations more quickly on military missions, and providing flight test beds for testing aircraft technology.
 When it goes into commercial production, the vehicle is expected to cost between $50,000 and $100,000.
 That’s a relatively low price tag compared to the test vehicles in use today, most of them retired fighter jets.
 Cost also is an important consideration in testing environments that may result in the loss of equipment.

 Small Supersonic Engine, Big Efficiencies